 Second there is social support.
 This may be Judaism’s strongest contributor to resilience.
 Judaism is truly a religion of community.
 We can only pray all of our prayers with a minyan, a quorum of ten.
 We gather in community for every lifecycle event.
 Social support is particularly strong when someone suffers a loss, and friends and family surround them with love, food, and prayer.
 Our traditions of tzedakah and deeds of kindness lend support to the vulnerable among us.
 Even on these Days of Awe, we say our confessions not in the singular, but in the plural, taking responsibility for the acts of the community.
 In these days of COVID, we are largely unable to gather in person.
 BUT at the same time, I’ve seen how we continue to support one another.
 I’ve watched our members checking on others, shopping for others, cooking for others, sewing PPE for others, and much more.

 Finally, there is meaning making.
-On the second day of Rosh Hashanah, we will study some of the teachings of Dr. Viktor Frankl, a psychologist who survived the Holocaust and created the school of Logotherapy, based on the idea that the human search for meaning is our prime motivator in life.
+Dr. Viktor Frankl was a psychologist who survived the Holocaust and created the school of Logotherapy, based on the idea that the human search for meaning is our prime motivator in life.
 Meaning making involves the ways that we frame and reframe our experience, often evoking our spirituality.
 And here again, Judaism is strong.
 Our sacred texts, our rituals, our holidays, even our arguments are centered around creating meaning, even or especially in difficult experiences.

 Of course, the meaning making that emerges this pandemic will be different for each person.
 For some, it has been a time to clarify our values and realize the importance of family and community.
 Others have been energized to work for social justice.
 Each week as we gather for our Kabbalat Shabbat and Torah Study, I ask questions that get people to think and talk about how our ancient texts relate to the meaning that we need right now.